VELD Music Festival: 2012

 In April 2012, a two-day electronic dance music (EDM) festival to be held at Downsview Park in the Toronto area on August 4–5 was announced.
-The initial line-up included notable EDM acts such as deadmau5, Avicii, Bassnectar, Steve Aoki, Steve Angello, Knife Party, and Nicky Romero.
+The initial line-up included notable EDM acts such as Deadmau5, Avicii, Bassnectar, Steve Aoki, Steve Angello, Knife Party, and Nicky Romero.
 The festival, organized by Charles Khabouth's INK Entertainment, features two neighboring stages and performances by about thirty or so different artists.
-The event is named after "The Veldt", a song by deadmau5 and a veld, "an Afrikaans word for an open grassland... not unlike the vast field in Downsview Park."
+The event is named after "The Veldt", a song by Deadmau5 and a veld, the Dutch word for "field".

-On Saturday, August 5, deadmau5 headlined at the first day of the event.
-The festival was attended by a crowd numbering around 20,000 concertgoers.
-Despite rain in the early part of his performance, deadmau5 performed to what the Rolling Stone described as an "enraptured" audience in a mood akin to "a glowing Woodstock".
+On Saturday, August 5, Deadmau5 headlined at the first day of the event.
+The festival was attended by a crowd numbering around 70,000 concertgoers.
+Despite rain in the early part of his performance, Deadmau5 performed to what the Rolling Stone described as an "enraptured" audience in a mood akin to "a glowing Woodstock".
 As the rain eventually stopped, the DJ would perform a 90-minute set which included songs such as the festival's namesake "The Veldt", "Aural Psynapse" and "Strobe".
-Besides deadmau5 and the other artists announced earlier, the festival included a performance by Avicii, who performed as the final-day headliner.
+Besides Deadmau5 and the other artists announced earlier, the festival included a performance by Avicii, who performed as the final-day headliner.